timotejroiko/discord.js-light/README.md

 ### Messages

 Messages are cached only if the Channel they belong to is cached.
-Message caching can be further controlled via discord.js's `messageCacheMaxSize`, `messageCacheLifetime` and `messageSweepInterval` client options as usual.
-Additionally, the MessageEdits cache only contains the most recent edit.
+Message caching can further be controlled via discord.js's `messageCacheMaxSize`, `messageCacheLifetime` and `messageSweepInterval` client options as usual.
+Additionally, the MessageEdits cache only contains the most recent edit and each new edit will replace the last.

 ## Events

-Most events should be identical to the originals aside from the caching behavior and they always emit regardless of caches.
+Most events should be identical to the originals aside from the caching behavior plus they always emit regardless of caching state.
 When required data is missing, a partial structure where only an id is guaranteed will be given (the `.partial` property is not guaranteed to exist on all partials).

 Events that emit past versions of a structure, such as update and delete events, will emit either `null` or partial if not cached instead of not being emitted at all.